Guillem96/rl-examples-jax/blog.md

 import jax # Autograd package
 import jax.numpy as np # GPU NumPy :)

+import haiku as hk

-import rl_jax.nn as nn # Custom package from rl_jax.typing import *
+import rl_jax.nn as nn # Custom package from rl_jax.typing import JaxTensor
 ```

-To make life easier, I developed a high-level API to prototype NN architectures.
-The API is thought to be simple and intuitive, but it requires a mid-level understanding of higher-order functions.
+To make life easier, instead of developing neural network layers from scratch, we are going to use the [Haiku](https://github.com/deepmind/dm-haiku) package.
+Haiku API is thought to be simple and intuitive, but it requires a mid-level understanding of higher-order functions.

 This is because JAX is pretty functional and develop extension over it using classes or objects requires complex workarounds.

-To learn more about my custom nn package please refer to this [training example](https://github.com/Guillem96/rl-examples-jax/blob/master/test/train_mnist.py).

 ### Replay Memory